durbasmriti/CV_PclubTask/README.md

 - Copy the code of bing-image-downloader.py in your colab

 - change your query and directory as per your need
+- Run the code
+- there you go you created your own datasets
+- you can bring diversity in you datasets but changing the query bit like "little boy wearing mask " etc

 ## Instructions on how to run the code
 - download the datasets in your google drive